MOQN/moqn-net/content/posts/avatar-mythology/index.md

 I managed real-time media control through Arena Resolume to ensure smooth transitions and effects.
 I worked closely with designers, programmers, and the sound team to integrate visuals, choreography, and music.
 Special focus was given to synchronizing soundscapes with visual elements to create a unified experience.

-### Result & Recognition

-The project was well-received by the audience and critics.
-It was featured in various media outlets and received positive reviews.
-[WeChat Article](https://mp.weixin.qq.com/s/QxN-pPdxsOR80YqNevGGOg), [CGTN Interview](https://news.cgtn.com/news/2019-10-23/New-media-drama-Fusing-modern-technology-and-traditional-art-L1rGAygL8Q/index.html)

 #### Highlights

 ![Avatar · Mythology](./images/avatar-002.png)